eddiesosera/bb-server/README.md

 ## Project Description

 This project is a Node.js and Express server designed to handle [your project's purpose, e.g., article creation, user authentication, etc.].
-It is built upon the [Node Express Boilerplate](https://github.com/eddiesosera/node-express-boilerplate-master) by [eddiesosera](https://github.com/eddiesosera), adopting its file structure and naming conventions to ensure scalability and maintainability.
+It is built upon the [Node Express Boilerplate](https://github.com/eddiesosera/node-express-boilerplate-master) by Hagop Jamkojian (https://github.com/@hagopj13), adopting its file structure and naming conventions to ensure scalability and maintainability.

 Key functionalities include: